Market & comparison education

 Full context before the next step

 This note explains the routine choice without pretending to prove an outcome.
-"How to compare AI-supported features before choosing a face yoga app" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"App comparison: AI supported features" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to compare AI-supported features before choosing a face yoga app", the app decision should come after the routine question is clearer.
-In a rushed morning with no time for a long wellness plan, "How to compare AI-supported features before choosing a face yoga app" is usually a practical decision rather than a promise hunt.
+For "App comparison: AI supported features", the app decision should come after the routine question is clearer.
+In a rushed morning with no time for a long wellness plan, "App comparison: AI supported features" is usually a practical decision rather than a promise hunt.
 The reader is trying to separate routine support from stronger health claims, so the first move should be observable: separate general wellness content from medical questions.
-If that choice makes the next session easier to repeat for "How to compare AI-supported features before choosing a face yoga app", the article has done.
+If that choice makes the next session easier to repeat for "App comparison: AI supported features", the article has done its job.
+If "App comparison: AI supported features" only creates more searching, pause before adding another routine.
+Orena.

 Section 2